Tanjung Selor

-Tanjung Selor is the capital of both the North Kalimantan province in Indonesia, and of the Bulungan Regency.
+Tanjung Selor is a town and an administrative district (kecamatan) which serves as the capital of both the North Kalimantan province in Indonesia, and of the Bulungan Regency.
 It is among those provincial capitals in Indonesia that as of 2025 does not yet have city status, together with Mamuju in West Sulawesi, Sofifi in North Maluku, Nabire in Central Papua, Wamena in Highland Papua, Salor in South Papua, and Manokwari in West Papua.
-The district has an area of 677.77 km^{2} and had a population of 39,439 at the 2010 Census and 56,569 at the 2020 Census; the official estimate as at mid 2023 was 62,111 (comprising 32,443 males and 29,668 females), while the mid 2024 estimate was 69,515.
+The district has an area of 677.77 km^{2} according to the regency official statistics (although the area is 1,207.13 km^{2} according to the district official statistics).
+It had a population of 39,439 at the 2010 Census and 56,569 at the 2020 Census; the official estimate as at mid 2025 was 67,837.

-Tanjung Selor was formally established as an administrative district (kecamatan) within Bulungan, after being separated from Tanjung Palas District, on 15 August 2002.
+Tanjung Selor District was formally established as an administrative district (kecamatan) within Bulungan Regency, after being separated from Tanjung Palas District, on 15 August 2002.

 History

 Tanjung Selor was a small market town under the Sultanate of Bulungan, which later became the subject of the Dutch East Indies.
 After the Indonesian National Revolution, it became part of the Swapraja (Autonomous Royal Region) of Bulungan following Decree No. 186/ORB/ 92/14/1950 from the then-Kalimantan province governor.
 This later changed again into the Special Region of Bulungan under Law No. 22 of 1955.
 In 1959, the sultanate was abolished and became a second-level administrative region, now called a regency.

 Tanjung Selor was split from Tanjung Palas District, based on Bulungan Regency Law No. 13 of 2002, together with other seven new districts after the decentralization.
 Before the creation of the new North Kalimantan province split from East Kalimantan, it was determined to locate the provincial capital on mainland Kalimantan rather than in the then-largest urban body of Tarakan, which is an island.
 As such, Tanjung Selor is among few Indonesian provincial capitals to be created from scratch, along with Sofifi and Palangka Raya.
 However, for financial reasons a moratorium under President Joko Widodo on creating second-level administrations so far has prevented granting Tanjung Selor city status, since the town itself solely consists of its own district.
 As of 2025, North Kalimantan remains among the few Indonesian provinces with its capital not having city status.